-500.00 TICKETING: Utah Valley University Parking Services staff may issue parking citations for the violation of UVU Parking Regulations.
+500.00 TICKETING: Utah Valley University Parking Services staff will issue parking citations for the violation of UVU Parking Regulations.
 UVU University Police have authority to issue citations for violations of the Utah Annotated Code as well as UVU Parking regulations.

 500.01 FINES: Fines are imposed on citations issued for parking and traffic violations.
 Fines are considered a debt to the University; and as such the failure to pay will result in a hold being placed on transcripts and/or any other action deemed reasonable by the University until the debt is paid.
 Parking Services reserves the right to collect unpaid parking fines by any action deemed reasonable by the University.
-All debts are to be paid at the Parking Services Office.
+All debts are to be paid at the Parking Services Office, or online at our website.
 Any payment brought into the Parking Office without a valid citation number will not clear any debt.
 Persons that wish to dispute the payment of a citation must have a receipt from Parking Services.
 Any fine paid with a check that does not clear the bank will be subject to any and all late fees until the returned check is taken care of.
 For a current list of parking violations and fees, visit the UVU parking website.

 600.01 An appeal must be filed with Parking Services within 10 calendar days from the date of issuance.
 No appeals will be accepted after 10 days.
 If the due date falls on Saturday, Sunday, or school holiday, the appeal must be filed no later than the end of the next business day.
 Paid citations are not eligible for appeal.

 600.02: Appeals are to be prepared in writing on the “Request for Appeals” form provided by the Parking Services Office or on the Parking Services Web Page.
 Written explanations, supporting statements, or memoranda must be attached to the form.